cbothner/react-activestorage-provider/README.md

 ## Usage

 ActiveStorageProvider makes it easy to add a simple upload button.
 When you call `handleUpload` with a `FileList` or an array of `File`s, this component creates a `Blob` record, uploads the file directly to your storage service, and then hits your Rails controller to attach the blob to your model.
-(If you want to handle the attachment yourself, [see below](#directuploadprovider).)
+(If you want to handle the attachment yourself in order to, for example, provide other attributes, [see the lower level `DirectUploadProvider`](#directuploadprovider).)

 ```jsx
 import ActiveStorageProvider from 'react-activestorage-provider'